-Teaching is a challenging, rewarding and fascinating career.
-Our PGCE Primary Teacher Education course aims to prepare you for entry into the teaching profession, developing your expertise in teaching children aged either three to seven years, or five to 11 years.
+Our PGCE Primary Teacher Education course aims to prepare you for entry into the teaching profession, developing your expertise in teaching children aged either 3–7 years or 5–11 years.

-There are two awards: Postgraduate Certificate in Education, or Professional Graduate Certificate in Education.
-Your final award will depend on your attainment in the academic aspects of the course.
-Both awards include Qualified Teacher Status (QTS).
+There are two awards: Postgraduate Certificate in Education or Professional Graduate Certificate in Education, depending on attainment in the academic aspects of the course.
+Both awards include recommendation for Qualified Teacher Status (QTS) for successful candidates.

-This course gives a high priority to school-based learning and to developing your abilities of analysis, evaluation and autonomous learning and development.
-The PGCE course is planned and taught in partnership with a range of primary schools and early years settings.
+This PGCE gives a high priority to school-based learning and to developing your analysis, evaluation and autonomous learning and development skills.
+We work with a range of primary schools and early years settings, enabling us to place trainees in at least two different schools throughout the course of training.

-- At least a 2.2 honours degree or equivalent, preferably in a subject that is relevant to the primary school curriculum
+- A 2.2 honours degree or equivalent in a relevant subject

-- A minimum grade C in English language, mathematics and science subject at GCSE
+- A minimum grade 4 (C) in GCSE English language, maths and science

-- Successful completion of the literacy and numeracy professional skills test
+- Successful completion of the professional skills tests in English and maths

 Home and EU Students